-Are you an ambitious, highly motivated and result driven scientist with extensive experience, good skills in data analytics and experience in the interpretation of atmospheric (satellite) data ?
+Are you an ambitious, highly motivated and result driven scientist with good skills in data analytics and experience in the interpretation of atmospheric (satellite) data ?
 Then you are the person we are looking for.

 You and SRON Netherlands Institute for Space Research